OWASP/owasp-mastg/risks/MASVS-STORAGE/1-store-sensitive-data-securely/data-unencrypted-shared-storage-no-user-interaction/android-data-unencrypted-shared-storage-no-user-interaction-static/demo-2/demo.md

 ### Observation

-The rule has identified one location in the code file where a path to scoped external storage is returned.
+The rule has identified one location in the code file where an API, `getExternalFilesDir`, is used to write to external storage with scoped storage restrictions.

 {{ output.txt }}

 ### Evaluation

-Review the decompiled code at the location specified in the output (file and line number).
-This test fails because the file written by this instance contains sensitive data, specifically a password.
+After reviewing the decompiled code at the location specified in the output (file and line number) we can conclude that the test fails because the file written by this instance contains sensitive data, specifically a password.